Furra

 Furra or Fura was a medieval queen (Nigist) of the Sidama region in southern Ethiopia.
+Her story is found in folklore across the Horn of Africa —such as in the stories of Queen Gudit in Northern Ethiopian and Eritean folklore and Queen Araweelo in Somali folklore.
+The person behind these various alternative names is portrayed as a powerful female ruler, probably identical to Māsobā Wārq, the daughter of the last Aksumite king, Dil Na'ad, mentioned in an early Arabic source.

 According to oral tradition, she ruled for about seven years in the 14th or 15th century, encouraging the women and oppressing the men, especially the bald, old and short ones.
 Her reign ended when the men tricked her into a ride upon a wild steed, which tore her apart.
 Places in Sidama are still named after her body parts, which were scattered in this last ride.

 Early life

 There are no written records from that time so her history is based upon oral tradition.
 According to this, she was born around the fourteenth or fifteenth century in Sidama.
 She was of the Sidama people, but there is no agreement on her clan.
 It has been suggested that she may have been from Hawella Gadire, Yanassie, Kusaye or Sawolla.
 She was the first child of a first wife and this gave her status and privilege.
 Some accounts say that she married a powerful chief, Dingama Koyya, who was known for his great power, erecting stone stelae and statues which still exist today.
 Their son was powerful too and the people so feared them that both father and son were killed.
 Furra then took power as queen.
 Other accounts say that she had a daughter, Laango.